azharazziz/docs-sipaling-labkesmas/blog/2025-11-01-whats-new-on-v2/index.md

 ---
-slug: whats-new-on-v2
+slug: version-2-0-is-here-exciting-new-features-and-improvements
-title: What's New on v2
+title: "Version 2.0 is Here: Exciting New Features and Improvements!"
 authors: azharazziz
 tags: [new]
 ---